hzhuarry/android-p1/README.md

 # android-p1

-Application containing computer science courses and information at the Georgia Institute of Technology.
+Application containing searchable computer science courses and information at the Georgia Institute of Technology.